AusDTO/gov-au-alpha/_includes/content/starting-a-business/questionnaire/Q4-employing-staff/2015-01-01-questionnaire-employing-errortext1.md

-Please tell us if you’re thinking about employing staff.
+Please tell us if you’re planning to employ staff.